Family Guide to the Start of School (2022-23 School Year)

 Bus Rider Eligibility:

-Parents must ensure that their students are at their assigned bus stops five minutes before the bus is scheduled to arrive.
-CMCSS buses will not travel additional roads or make additional stops during inclement weather.
+Families must ensure that their students are at their assigned bus stops five minutes before the bus is scheduled to arrive.
 Students will be picked up and dropped off at the same bus stop every day.